SethSmigelski/jump-links-block/readme.txt

 * **"Jump to" links:** Links to **different sections within the same page** (page-level navigation).
 Jump To Links are also called fragment links or in-page links.
 They typically appear for long articles, tutorials, or FAQs where a table of contents with anchor links is used.
 Their purpose is to navigate a long piece of content and take search users directly to the specific part of the page that answers their question.

 **Jump To Links** are the search result feature that the Jump Links Block is designed to create.

-= How is the standalone "SEO 44 Jump Links Block" plugin different from the "SEO 44" plugin? = The main **SEO 44** plugin is a complete suite of tools that includes meta tag optimization, schema generation, XML sitemaps, *and* the Jump Links Block.
-This standalone **SEO 44 Jump Links Block** plugin offers *only* the Jump Links Block functionality for users who don't need a full SEO suite. if you are using the SEO 44 plugin, *already* have access to the Jump Links Block and do not need to install this standalone block plugin.

 = Which heading levels will appear in the list? = That’s your choice.
 By default, the block will create a list of the H2 headings, but you can add H3 and H4 headings (or remove h2 headings) by simply checking a box (H1 and H5 headings are not included as they are less commonly used for in-page content structure).
 Control which levels are included in the **Heading Settings** panel in the sidebar by checking or unchecking the boxes.
 You can also use the **Editing Mode** screen to exclude individual headings from your list.